 Work paint up from thin to thick, especially when using slow-drying paints.
 It's impossible to work on top of heavy, wet paint.
 In the same way, work up to highlights, adding the brightest (and usually heavier) paint at the end.
 Have a roll of kitchen towel to hand to clean brushes and remove any excess paint.

 Brushes come in a number of shapes and with different fibre types, all of which give very different results.
 The key is to try all of them as you paint.
 The most versatile are a synthetic/sable mix – these brushes can be used with most of the different paint types.
 Brushes come in flat and round types and it pays to have a selection of both.
 Check out our guide to picking the right brush to learn more.

-I work with a range of brushes.
-For most of the early work I use larger, flatter and broader brushes.
+It's useful to work with a range of brushes.
+For most of the early work, use larger, flatter and broader brushes.
 A filbert is a good general brush for blocking in form and paint.
 It has a dual nature, combining aspects of flat and round brushes so it can cover detail as well as larger areas.
-I tend to use smaller brushes only at the end of the painting process.
+Then use smaller brushes only at the end of the painting process.

 03. Building up texture